The promise of new flavours beckons from Banawe.

 There are plenty of cafés serving freshly brewed coffee, but coffee farm tours are probably the best places to get a coffee education in this area.
 Farmers will gladly explain the process of cultivating coffee and you can buy coffee beans on site, as well as enjoy your cup with panoramic views of the countryside.

-If you’re a coffee lover and you can visit only one city in Vietnam, Hanoi is the place to be.
+If you’re a coffee lover visiting Vietnam, start in Hanoi, where heritage cafés meet a fast-growing speciality scene loved by both locals and digital nomads.
 Traditional coffee culture is more felt in this caffeine heaven, but fortunately for speciality coffee fans, the city is now opening up to the third wave coffee scene.

 It’s not hard to find traditional ca phe nau in Hanoi, but if egg coffee is what you’re looking for, head to Cafe Giang, where this unique drink was invented.
 This café is located inside a narrow alley in Nguyen Huu Huan Street in the Old Quarter, and has been around since 1946.
 A bit challenging for tourists to locate, but the experience of tasting the original ca phe trung makes the trip worth it.
 Other kinds of coffee and tea are also served here.